Norway seeks to open vast ocean area to deep-sea mining

 ‘Extinction crisis’ of sharks and rays to have devastating effect on other species, study finds

 Almost two-thirds of sharks and rays living on world’s coral reefs at risk, with 14 of 134 species reviewed critically endangered.
-“These sharks and rays have evolved over 450m…Continue reading‘Extinction crisis’ of sharks and rays to have devastating effect on other species, study finds
+“These sharks and rays have evolved over 450m years and…Continue reading‘Extinction crisis’ of sharks and rays to have devastating effect on other species, study finds

 ‘Last nail in the coffin’: Utah’s Great Salt Lake on verge of collapse